1carew1/simple-route/README.md

 ## Independent learning.
 Google Maps is one of the main independent learning points as it is integrating with a 3rd part API - Google Maps + Google Maps Services.
 The same can be said for Auth0 and Firebase as neither are covered in the notes and are both also 3rd party APIs.

+For more information please see the file SimpleRouteEntWebDev.pdf in the root of this project.

 [dataModel]: ./readmeResources/SimpleRouteReactDataModel.png